cfgauss/r-novice-gapminder/_episodes/06-data-frames.md

 So in our `cats` data frame, the `coat` column is a data class named a **factor**.
 Factors are data classes that R uses to handle categorical data.
-When we tried adding a new row to the `cats` data frame, the new data contained a level of `coat` that we had not previously used.
+Each category in a factor is called a **level** When we tried adding a new row to the `cats` data frame, the new data contained a level of `coat` that we had not previously used.
 This is something we need to look out for - when R creates a factor, it only allows whatever is originally there when our data was first loaded, which was 'black', 'calico' and 'tabby' in our case.
-Anything new that doesn't fit into one of its categories is rejected as nonsense and is replaced by an `NA` until we explicitly add that as a *level* in the factor:
+Anything new that doesn't fit into one of its categories is rejected as nonsense and is replaced by an `NA` until we explicitly add that as a level to the factor:

 ~~~